davidarchanjo/spring-certified-developer-study-guide/README.md

   | READ_UNCOMMITTED | Indicates that a transaction may read data that is still uncommitted by other concurrent transactions |
   | REPEATABLE_READ  | Indicates that if a transaction reads one record from the database multiple times the result of all reading must always be the same |
   | SERIALIZABLE     | Indicates that transactions must be executed with locking at all levels (read, range and write locking) so that they behave as if they were executed in a serialized way, i.e. concurrent execution of a group of transactions should have the same result as if they are executed sequentially |

+## KEY INTERFACES
+[ResultSet](https://docs.oracle.com/en/java/javase/11/docs/api/java.sql/java/sql/ResultSet.html) - is used to access table of data produced from the execution of database queries.
+Provides getter methods (getBoolean, getLong, and so on) for retrieving column values from the current row.

+[RowMapper](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/RowMapper.html) - is used by JdbcTemplate for mapping rows of a ResultSet to Java object.

 ## KEY ANNOTATIONS
 [@Transactional](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/annotation/Transactional.html) - used to indicate declaratively control over transaction boundaries on managed beans, usually for @Service classes which contain business logic;